1992 Guadalajara explosions: Chronology of events

 Before the explosions, on April 19, Gante Street residents reported a strong stench of gasoline and plumes of white smoke coming out from the sewers to the City of Guadalajara.
 The next day, workers of the City Council and Civil Protection commenced two days of investigations in Gante Street; they found high levels of gasoline among other hydrocarbons, but announced it was not necessary to evacuate the area.
-At 10am on April 22, manhole covers in the street began to bounce and columns of white smoke started coming out of them.
+At 10 am on April 22, manhole covers in the street began to bounce and columns of white smoke started coming out of them.

-At 10:05 on April 22, the first two explosions were recorded, the first on the corner of Calzada Independencia and Aldama Street, and the second at the intersection of Gante and 20 De Noviembre.
+At 10:05 am on April 22, the first two explosions were recorded, the first on the corner of Calzada Independencia and Aldama Street, and the second at the intersection of Gante and 20 de Noviembre.
 A minute later the first call was received on the 060 Emergency Line and was forwarded to automatic voice messenger.
-A third explosion at 10:08 resulted in a bus, belonging to the Tuts Company, being projected through the air on the corner of Gante and Nicolas Bravo.
-Four minutes later another explosion was registered in Gonzalez Gallo Avenue.
-At 10:15 factory workers along Gonzalez Gallo Avenue began to evacuate, just before rescue teams and volunteers began to arrive in areas affected by the explosions.
-At 10:23 the fifth explosion occurred, at the intersection of Gante and Calzada del Ejercito.
-At 10:29 evacuations began in the Mexicaltzingo neighborhood, two minutes before the sixth explosion was recorded at the intersection of 5 De Febrero and Rio Bravo.
+A third explosion three minutes later resulted in a bus, belonging to the Tuts Company, being projected through the air on the corner of Gante and Nicolás Bravo.
+Four minutes later another explosion was registered in González Gallo Avenue.
+At 10:15 a.m. factory workers along González Gallo Avenue began to evacuate, just before rescue teams and volunteers began to arrive in areas affected by the explosions.
+At 10:23 a.m. the fifth explosion occurred, at the intersection of Gante and Calzada del Ejército.
+At 10:29 a.m. evacuations began in the Mexicaltzingo neighborhood, two minutes before the sixth explosion was recorded at the intersection of 5 de Febrero and Río Bravo.

-At 10:43 the seventh explosion occurred, at the corner of Gante Street and Silverio Garcia.
-Just after more rescue teams arrived in the affected areas, the eighth explosion occurred at 11:02, at the intersection of Rio Nilo Avenue and the Rio Grande.
-After this explosion the neighborhoods of Atlas, Alamo Industrial, El Rosario, Quinta Velarde and Fraccionamiento Revolución; and the center of the municipality of Tlaquepaque; were evacuated.
-The last two explosions were at 11:16, one at the intersection of Rio Alamos and Rio Pecos, and the other at González Gallo and Rio Suchiate.
+At 10:43 a.m. the seventh explosion occurred, at the corner of Gante Street and Silverio García.
+Just after more rescue teams arrived in the affected areas, the eighth explosion occurred at 11:02, at the intersection of Río Nilo Avenue and Río Grande.
+After this explosion the neighborhoods of Atlas, Álamo Industrial, El Rosario, Quinta Velarde and Fraccionamiento Revolución; and the center of the municipality of Tlaquepaque; were evacuated.
+The last two explosions were at 11:16, one at the intersection of Río Alamos and Río Pecos, and the other at González Gallo and Río Suchiate.
 In the afternoon, the fear of further tragedies made people across the Guadalajara Metro Area uncover manholes for any remaining gases to escape.
-Residents of neighborhoods such as Zona Industrial, 18 De marzo, Fresno, 8 De Julio, Ferrocarril, La Nogalera, Morelos, Echeverria, Polanco, 5 de mayo and Miravalle were told to be aware of any unusual events.
+Residents of neighborhoods such as Zona Industrial, 18 de Marzo, Fresno, 8 de Julio, Ferrocarril, La Nogalera, Morelos, Echeverría, Polanco, 5 de Mayo and Miravalle were told to be aware of any unusual events.

-After the explosions, there was great panic on April 25 among residents of the neighborhoods 5 De Mayo, el Dean, Echeverría and Polanco; firefighters asked people to avoid lighting any flames, due to a strong smell of gas.
+After the explosions, there was great panic on April 25 among residents of the neighborhoods 5 de Mayo, el Deán, Echeverría and Polanco; firefighters asked people to avoid lighting any flames, due to a strong smell of gas.
 It was later confirmed to be a leak in a Pemex pipe.